graelo/website/content/tokio/tutorial/channels.md

 That being said, let's code!

-Say we want to run two concurrent Redis commands.
-We can spawn one task per command.
-Then the two commands would happen concurrently.
+Say the client needs to send two concurrent Redis commands.
+Spawning one task per command would make the two commands happen concurrently.

-At first, we might try something like:
+Naively, we could initialize the client and use it as a reference from each spawned task:

 ```rust,compile_fail
 use mini_redis::client;